UniRediscover

 User personas

-From our research interviews. we found two types of users.
+From our research interviews. we found two types of users: the Participant and the Facilitator.

 Participant